 Dr Sam Sellar was a partner on our NPP research project Globalization opportunities for low socio-economic status and regional students.

 Sam Sellar is Reader in Education Studies at Manchester Metropolitan University and a member of the Board of Directors for the Laboratory of International Assessment Studies.
 He was previously Postdoctoral Senior Research Fellow in the School of Education at The University of Queensland.
 Sam’s research on higher education has focused on (a) student aspirations as a target of equity policy and (b) mobility as a factor that affects higher education access and outcomes.
 He has also studied school systems in Australia, Canada and the United Kingdom to explore how large-scale assessments and associated data infrastructures shape policy and practice in schools.
 He has published widely on the growing influence of data in education globally, including the education work of the Organisation for Economic Cooperation and Development (OECD) and its Programme for International Student Assessment (PISA).
 Sam is currently an associate editor of Discourse: Studies in the Cultural Politics of Education.

 Professor Julia Clarke (Manchester Metropolitan University, United Kingdom)

 Pro-Vice-Chancellor, Faculty of Business and Law

 Manchester Metropolitan University, United Kingdom

-Professor Julia Clarke was a partner on our NPP research project Student equity and employability in higher education.
+Professor Julia Clarke is a partner on our NCSEHE 'Designing Equitable Principles for Performance Based Funding' project.
+She was also a partner on our NPP research project Student equity and employability in higher education.